 I preferred this toddler bed as it is neither too high nor too low.
 This one is just 3 inches off the ground and perfect for kids to hop on by themselves.

 Secondly, it fits the standard crib mattress.
-So, if you are looking for a toddler bed then this is a great bed for which you can use a standard crib mattress.
+If you are looking for a toddler bed, then this is a great bed for which you can use a standard crib mattress.

-My son has been using this toddler bed for almost 2 years now and it is working just fine.
-Highly recommended.
+My son has been using this toddler bed for almost 2 years now, and it is working just fine.
+I highly recommend it.

-While placing bassinet, crib or toddler bed, just be mindful about vents in the room.
+While placing a bassinet, crib, or toddler bed, be mindful of vents in the room.
 Sometimes direct hot or cold air does interrupt with baby’s sleep.